1855 (2nd March)

 This was known as the Duma of Lords and Lackeys due to the dominance of the noble classes who were more conservative.
 This government agreed to Stolypin’s agrarian reforms, especially the removal of the Mir allowing peasants to own their own land.
 Redemption payment was abolished due to so many peasants being in arrears.

 30,000 people in St Petersburg died of cholera caused by the insanitary living conditions.

 All communes that had not redistributed land since the 1860s were abolished.

-The Octobrists who had generally supported the government were now critical of of the Tsarist system.
+The Octobrists who had generally supported the government were now increasingly critical of Tsarist Russia.